Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: Discussion

 \subsection{Metallicity}

 \cite{widrow_galactoseismology_2012} discovered an asymmetry in the $Z$-distribution of stars in the Galactic disc which we now associate with the phase spiral.
 They found that when looking at the number density of stars as (North $-$ South) / (North $+$ South) the result is $<0$ at $|Z| \,{\approx}\, 400$\,pc and $>0$ at $|Z| \,{\approx}\, 800$\,pc. \cite{an_asymmetric_2019} analysed this asymmetry further, specifically looking at the metallicity of the stars.
-They found that the vertical metallicity distribution is asymmetric in a similar complicated manner.
+They found that the vertical metallicity distribution is asymmetric in a complicated manner similar to the number density.
 Our results suggest that the arm of the phase spiral drives stars to greater $ Z$-distances in the region of the Galaxy we study.
-This would push stars from the disc vertically away from it, and preferentially in the positive $Z$-direction \citep{an_asymmetric_2019}.
+This would push stars from the Galactic disc vertically away from it, and preferentially in the positive $Z$-direction \citep{an_asymmetric_2019}.
+We can see this in Fig.~\ref{fig:metal_spiral} where the phase spiral is shown in metallicity and causes the positive $Z$-side of each plot to be more metal-rich at large distances than the negative $Z$-side.

 \cite{bland-hawthorn_galah_2019} looked at the difference in the phase spiral when using different cuts in the elemental abundance plane.
-They found that more metal-rich ([Fe/H]$\,{>}\,0.1$) stars were concentrated in the central part of the phase spiral.
-As we can see in Fig.~\ref{fig:metal_spiral}, we also see that stars with higher mean metallicity can be found in the centre of the phase spiral.
+They found that more metal-rich ($\rm [Fe/H]>0.1$) stars were concentrated in the central part of the phase spiral.
+As we can see in Fig.~\ref{fig:metal_spiral}, we also see that stars with higher mean metallicity can be found in the centre of the phase spiral for stars with low angular momentum (left panel).
+The rest of the panels indicate that the most metal-rich stars exist not close to $0$\,kpc, $0$\,km\,s$^{-1}$ but in the arm of the phase spiral at a distance of $\approx 0.5$\,kpc.
 The conclusion is that these stars were formed in the Galactic thin disc and then perturbed to move out of it.
-This would explain the asymmetry in the $Z$-distribution and the concentration of metal-rich stars in the phase spiral.
+This would explain the asymmetry in the $ Z$-distribution and the concentration of metal-rich stars in the phase spiral.